ankit3466/StarbucksCapstoneChallenge/README.md

 [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025)

 ## Project Overview
-Customer satisfaction drives business success and data analytics provides insight into what customers think.
-For example, the phrase "[360-degree customer view](https://searchsalesforce.techtarget.com/definition/360-degree-customer-view)" refers to aggregating data describing a customer's purchases and customer service interactions.
+This data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
+Once every few days, Starbucks sends out an offer to users of the mobile app.
+An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
+Some users might not receive any offer during certain weeks.

-The Starbucks [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) Capstone challenge data set is a simulation of customer behavior on the Starbucks rewards mobile application.
-Periodically, Starbucks sends offers to users that may be an advertisement, discount, or buy one get on free (BOGO).
-An important characteristic regarding this dataset is that not all users receive the same offer.
+Not all users receive the same offer, and that is the challenge to solve with this data set.

-## Problem Statement / Metrics
+Your task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
+This data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

-The problem that I chose to solve is to build a model that predicts whether a customer will respond to an offer.
-My strategy for solving this problem has four steps.
-First, I will combine the offer portfolio, customer profile, and transaction data.
-Each row of this combined dataset will describe an offer's attributes, customer demographic data, and whether the offer was successful.
-Second, I will assess the [accuracy](https://developers.google.com/machine-learning/crash-course/classification/accuracy) and [F1-score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) of a naive model that assumes all offers were successful.
-This provides me a baseline for evaluating the performance of models that I construct.
-Accuracy measures how well a model correctly predicts whether an offer is successful.
-However, if the percentage of successful or unsuccessful offers is very low, [accuracy is not a good measure of model performance](https://www.manning.com/books/practical-data-science-with-r).
-For this situation, evaluating a model's [precision and recall](https://towardsdatascience.com/beyond-accuracy-precision-and-recall-3da06bea9f6c) provides better insight to its performance.
-I chose the F1-score metric because it is "[a weighted average of the precision and recall metrics"](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html).
-Third, I will compare the performance of [logistic regression](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc), [random forest](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd), and [gradient boosting](https://machinelearningmastery.com/gentle-introduction-gradient-boosting-algorithm-machine-learning/) models.
-Fourth, I will refine the parameters of the model that has the highest accuracy and F1-score.
+Every offer has a validity period before the offer expires.
+As an example, a BOGO offer might be valid for only 5 days.
+You'll see in the data set that informational offers have a validity period even though these ads are merely providing information about a product; for example, if an informational offer has 7 days of validity, you can assume the customer is feeling the influence of the offer for 7 days after receiving the advertisement.

 ## Results Summary
 - Model ranking based on training data [accuracy](https://www.datarobot.com/wiki/accuracy/)